-What’s even more surprising?
 To create this improvement, Dr. Raval may inject Botox into the muscles where you see crow’s feet forming.
 That will lift the tails (outer tips) of your brow line.
-If you have horizontal forehead wrinkles or glabellar wrinkles (those little parallel lines between your eyebrows), he will specifically address each of those as well.
+If you have horizontal forehead wrinkles, or glabellar wrinkles (those little parallel lines between your eyebrows), he will specifically address each of those as well.

 Talk to the doc about Non-surgical Brow lifts with Botox

-Is Botox the solution to your frowny, tired appearance?
+Is Botox the solution for your frowny, tired appearance?
 The best way to find out is to schedule a consultation with Dr. Raval, so he can examine your face in person and hear about the changes you’d like to make.
-If Botox makes sense for you, Dr. Raval will recommend a treatment plan to achieve a more open, relaxed brow line.
+If Botox makes sense for you, Dr. Raval will recommend a treatment plan to achieve a more open, relaxed brow line

 You’re not tired or crabby, you’re happy.
 Think how happy you’ll be when everyone else can see that, too.